trizen/sidef/README.md

 |----------|-------------|
 | 📂 [sidef-scripts](https://github.com/trizen/sidef-scripts) | Hundreds of real Sidef programs — the best way to learn by reading |
 | 🌹 [RosettaCode — Sidef](https://rosettacode.org/wiki/Sidef) | Classic programming tasks solved in Sidef, side-by-side with other languages |

+## 🎨 Design Philosophy

+Sidef combines expressive modern programming constructs with exact mathematics and symbolic computation.
+The language is designed to make advanced algorithms concise, readable, and practical while remaining fully interoperable with the Perl ecosystem.

 ## 💬 Community & Support